UN Nuclear Chief To View Contaminated Fukushima Soil - UrduPoint

 The central government has said it intends to confirm the disposal site this year, with Fukushima's regional governor reportedly urging it to come up with a plan quickly.

-In September, the IAEA published its final report on the recycling and disposal of the soil, saying that Japan's approach was consistent with UN safety standards.
+The IAEA published its final report on the recycling and disposal of the soil in September, saying that Japan's approach was consistent with UN safety standards.

 The Fukushima plant on Japan's northeast coast was hit by a huge earthquake-triggered tsunami in March 2011 that killed 18,000 people.

-Although almost all areas of Fukushima region have gradually been declared safe for residents, many evacuees have been reluctant to return as they are worried about persistent radiation or fully resettled elsewhere.
+Although almost all areas of the Fukushima region have gradually been declared safe for residents, many evacuees have been reluctant to return because they are worried about persistent radiation or have fully resettled elsewhere.

-Stripping topsoil from the land was "very effective" to decontaminate areas close to waterways, said Olivier Evrard, research director at France's Atomic Energy Commission (CEA).
+Stripping topsoil from the land was "very effective" to decontaminate areas close to waterways, said Olivier Evrard, research director at France's Atomic Energy Commission.

 "However, it also has many disadvantages.
 It had an enormous cost, it generated a massive amount of waste and still poses fertility issues" for agriculture, said Evrard, an expert on the Fukushima decommissioning process.